Challenging DUI Field Sobriety Tests

 - Have false positives, and

 - Not always administered properly.

-Defense lawyers frequently challenge negative results from field sobriety tests.
-If you are facing DUI charges, you should consult with a lawyer as soon as possible.
-An expereinced lawyer can help you understand your constitutional rights and formulate strong defenses.
+Phoenix DUI Defense lawyers frequently challenge negative results from field sobriety tests.
+If you are facing DUI charges in Arizona, you should consult with a lawyer as soon as possible.
+An experienced Phoenix DUI Defense Lawyer can help you understand your constitutional rights and formulate strong defenses.
 The Law Office of Howard A. Snader specializes in criminal defense and will use Mr. Snader’s extensive experience as a prosecutor to fight for you.
 Contact us for a confidential evaluation.